carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ### Etherpad

-A list of Etherpads relevant to serving as a Community Session Host includes:
+A list of Etherpads relevant to serving as a Subcommunity Leader and a Community Session Host includes:

 - [Community Session Etherpad](https://pad.carpentries.org/community-discussions): Instead of using the Etherpad as we have in the past (to list upcoming Community Sessions), we use Pretix for Community Session sign-ups starting 1 January 2026 for [participant registrations](https://pretix.carpentries.org/community-events/).
 - [Pad-of-pads](https://pad.carpentries.org/pad-of-pads): A list of The Carpentries’ most commonly used Etherpads and other resources.